Best Japanese Graded Readers: Our Top 11 Picks for All Language Levels and Learning Styles

 “Reading Japanese with a Smile”

-In what may well be the most outright entertaining reader on this list, you’ll find a collection of 9 magazine stories.
-It may not sound like a lot of content, but it really is.
+In what may well be the most outright entertaining reader on this list, you’ll find a collection of nine magazine stories.

 You’ll be exposed to tons of useful, colorful modern language.
 The author also goes to great lengths to painstakingly break down the sentences and explain all the key grammar and vocabulary points for you.